insin/cookdandbombd-really-ignore-users/README.md

 ## Viewing hidden posts and unignoring

-To temporarily view hidden posts, open your browser's right-click/context menu and click "Show ignored posts" (this will be a top-level item in Firefox and under a "Cook'd and Bomb'd Ignore Topics" menu item in Chrome).
+To temporarily view hidden posts, open your browser's right-click/context menu and click "Show ignored posts" (this will be a top-level item in Firefox and under a "Cook'd and Bomb'd Really Ignore Users" menu item in Chrome).

 | Firefox | Chrome |
 |:-------:|:------:|